matthew-robertson/Useful_things/I Learned Something Today/UrbanPlanning.md

 ## Transit
 1. Dwell Time - the amount of time a vehicle spends stopped at a station (helped by things like the Presto Pass/OPUS instead of cash/tickets)
+1. In 1986 busses in the UK were deregulated everywhere except London, which is absolutely wild.

 ## Architecture